Toy Story

-Toy Story premiered at the El Capitan Theatre in Los Angeles on November 19, 1995, and was released in theaters in North America on November 22 of that year.
-It was the highest-grossing film during its opening weekend, eventually grossing over $363 million worldwide, making it the second highest-grossing film of 1995.
-The film received critical acclaim, with praise directed towards the technical innovation of the animation, script, Randy Newman's score, appeal to all age groups, and voice performances (particularly Hanks and Allen), and holds a approval rating on film aggregation website Rotten Tomatoes.
-The film is frequently lauded as one of the best animated films ever made and, due to its status as the first computer-animated film, one of the most important films in the medium's history and film at large.
+Toy Story premiered at the El Capitan Theatre in Los Angeles on November 19, 1995, and was released theatrically in the United States on November 22.
+It set a record for the highest-grossing opening weekend and eventually grossed over $363 million worldwide, making it the second highest-grossing film of 1995.
+The film received critical acclaim, with praise directed towards the animation, screenplay, Randy Newman's score, appeal to all age groups, and voice performances, particularly of Hanks and Allen.
+It holds a approval rating on film aggregation website Rotten Tomatoes.

+The film is frequently lauded as one of the greatest animated films ever made, and, due to its status as the first computer-animated film, one of the most important films in the medium's history and in film at large.
 The film received three Academy Award nominations—Best Original Screenplay (the first animated film to be nominated for the award), Best Original Song for "You've Got a Friend in Me", and Best Original Score—in addition to being honored with a non-competitive Special Achievement Academy Award.

-In 2005, Toy Story was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant", one of nine films designated in its first year of eligibility.
-The success of Toy Story launched a multimedia franchise, spawning four sequels beginning with Toy Story 2 (1999); a spin-off film Lightyear (2022); and numerous short films.
-The film has had several theatrical re-releases, including a 3D re-release in 2009 as part of a double feature with the second film and a 30th anniversary re-release in 2025.
+In 2005, Toy Story was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+The success of Toy Story launched a multimedia franchise, with four sequels beginning with Toy Story 2 (1999); a spin-off film, Lightyear (2022); and numerous short films.
+Toy Story has had several theatrical re-releases, including a 3D re-release in 2009 as part of a double feature with Toy Story 2, and a 30th anniversary re-release in 2025.